rf8f76e33/apijam-FS/Lab Guides/Appendix 2 - Securing APIs (OAuth)/README.md

   }
   ```

     d.
-Start a Trace session for the ‘{your_initials}_hotels’ proxy
+Start a Trace session for the ‘{your_initials}_payments’ proxy

     e.
-Set up the ‘/GET hotels’ request in Postman with the following
+Set up the ‘/GET payments’ request in Postman with the following header:
-    query parameters AND header:
-        -   Query Parameters:
-            -   zipcode: 98101
-            -   radius: 200

         -   Header:
             -   Authorization: Bearer {access_token}